stelzinga/MF/Management_Framework-Appendix.md

 <https://github.com/stelzinga/MF>

 ### MSS Slave
 It is possible to add functionality to any instance of MSS Master and which is not available in MSS Master e.g., macros.
-Such instance is called MSS Slave.
+Such instance is called an "MSS Slave".

 ### MSS References
 To refer to sheets in MSS use [MSS: xxx] with xxx is the name of the sheet in the MSS, i.e., equivalent to Note Naming conventions.
 Columns are referred to as [MSS: xxx ## yyy] with yyy the name of the Column.
 Rows can be referred to by number which really only applies to the first 5 rows i.e. [MSS: xxx ## 1] is first row in sheet xxx.

 ### MSS Note Management
-A key feature is the ability to write *Notes* in any Col = Notes.
-Depending on the sheet in MSS this column may then further drive the content of Cols = *First Note*, *Last Note* and then *Creation Date* and *Update Date*.
-Nots follow the expanded form of Task Notation, namely the dated comment version.i.e. dd-mm-yy: xxx, see [## Task Notation].
+A key feature is the ability to write *Notes* in any Col named  "Notes".
+Depending on the sheet in MSS this column may then further drive the content of Columns *First Note*, *Last Note* and then *Creation Date* and *Update Date*.
+Notes follow the expanded form of Task Notation, namely the dated comment version.i.e. dd-mm-yy: xxx, see [## Task Notation].

 ### MSS Task Management
-Another feature of MSS is the integration of Tasks using [## Task Notation] in Column = Tasks.
+Another feature of MSS is the integration of Tasks using [## Task Notation] in any Column named "Tasks".

 ### MSS Hierarchy
 The Sheet "Projects" has has an *Integrated Hierarchy*.